 The puzzle of motivation, Dan Pink

-Career analyst Dan Pink talks about how people are motivated and how should they be motivated.
+Career analyst Dan Pink talks about how people are motivated and how they should be motivated.
 Enticing employees with a sweeter carrot or threatening them with a sharper stick only works in limited workplace situations.
 Yet managers do this every time.

-But if businesses turned away from fear-based management to trust-based management and strive for intrinsic motivation — autonomy, mastery and purpose — for employees, they’ll see higher engagement and productivity rates and lower turnover rates.
+But if businesses turned away from fear-based management to trust-based management and strive for intrinsic motivation — autonomy, mastery, and purpose — for employees, they’ll see higher engagement and productivity rates and lower turnover rates.

 As an instructional designer or L&D professional, your job is not to make employees learn; your job is to allow them to learn.